dlmitc3/Zillow_Regression_Project/README.md

 # AUDIENCE

-- The Zillow data science team
+- Managers and Excutive of Zillow.

 # INITIAL IDEAS/ HYPOTHESES STATED